-- Welcome, review of purpose and agenda - Check-in: an opportunity for participants to get to know one another and/or share present personal celebrations and concerns - Worship and prayer - review of questions, section by section - student distributes written notes and reviews responses offering comments and explanation - o other participants ask questions for clarification and offer comments and feedback - evaluation of session: a chance for participants to reflect on the experience and name insights or concerns - closing prayer
+- welcome, review of purpose and agenda - check-in: an opportunity for participants to get to know one another and/or share present personal celebrations and concerns - worship and prayer - review of questions, section by section - student distributes written notes and reviews responses offering comments and explanation - o other participants ask questions for clarification and offer comments and feedback - evaluation of session: a chance for participants to reflect on the experience and name insights or concerns - closing prayer

-Submit Report of CCS
+Submit Report to CCS

-Following the review session, the student will compile a report include his/her responses to the review questions (1-7) and the review session recorder's notes.
+Following the review session, the student will compile a report including his/her responses to the review questions (1-7) and the review session recorder's notes.
 The report should be labeled "Mid Term Field Placement Review" and include the student's name, field placement site, date, and be signed by the student and the review session recorder (or designate).
-Because of the signature, the report should be mailed, faxed, scanned and emailed, or emailed followed by a hard-copy of the signed page.
+Because of the signature, the report should be emailed and followed by a mailed, faxed, or scanned hard-copy.
 The review report should be sent to the student's primary staff person.

-Theme Assignment One: Educational Theories
+Theme Assignment One: History of Pastoral Care